Asif-3/movie_recommendation_system/README.md

 **Technologies Used**

-Python
+Python,
-Streamlit (or Flask/Tkinter if applicable)
+Streamlit (or Flask/Tkinter if applicable),
-Pandas
+Pandas,
-scikit-learn (for TF-IDF and cosine similarity)
+scikit-learn (for TF-IDF and cosine similarity), NumPy.
-NumPy

 **Installation**